Aunt Flossie indirectly provided the only evidence that the Wrays were remotely interested

 a further two days across the Indian sub-continent to the dust and heat of the North

 West Frontier.
-She received a medal for her service at Waziristan from 1919-21.
+She received a medal for her service at Waziristan from 1919-21 (shown

-A niece remembers being spellbound by Flossie’s stories of her Indian experiences
+at bottom of page).
+A niece remembers being spellbound by Flossie’s stories of her

 On 14 April 1921, Florence (sic) Wray (25!) married Harold Sugden (31) at St Thomas’